 - It was developed by doctors.

-- The container is plastic, so not environmentally friendly.
+- The plastic container is not environmentally friendly.

 This detergent is both powerful and gentle.
-It contains only 5 ingredients, and none of the harmful chemicals found in ordinary laundry soaps.
+It only contains five ingredients and none of the harmful chemicals found in ordinary laundry soaps.

-It can be used in either high-efficiency or traditional machines and is effective in both hot or cold water.
-Even better, it will still get your clothes clean (and rinse out completely) in hard water — and it only takes 1 tablespoon of detergent per load.
+It can be used in high-efficiency and traditional machines and is effective in both hot or cold water.
+Even better, it will still get your clothes clean (and rinse out completely) in hard water — and it only takes one tablespoon of detergent per load.

 - Can be used in hard or soft water.